chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 ### Marketing Freshness, Ingredient Quality and Culinary Creativity

-Lastly, our engagement provided marketing asset templates including elements of the landing page including key marketing copy and photography assets of the machine, ingredients and burgers.
-One core marketing campaign idea was how Creator's machine enabled greater creativity.
+Lastly, our engagement provided marketing asset templates including elements of the landing page with key marketing copy and photography assets of the machine, ingredients and burgers.

 <img src="/media/Creator-Landing-Page.jpg" alt="AGL" width="700"/>